bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

 **See** https://download.bareos.org/bareos/release/ or https://download.bareos.com/bareos/release/ (subscription only) **for applicable releases and distributions.**
 See :ref:`section-UniversalLinuxClient` if your distribution is not present.

-To use the following code snippet if you have a subscription, you can declare your credentials

 Install on RedHat based Linux Distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~